-B. Patients report an escalating pattern of itching and scratching in the perianal region.
+- to fecal leakage. - B. Patients report an escalating pattern of itching and scratching in the perianal region.
 These symptoms may be worse at night.
-Anal hygiene and dietary habits, fecal soiling, and associated medical conditions should be sought.
-C. Examination reveals perianal to fecal leakage.

-- maceration erythema, excoriation, and lichenification.
-A digital rectal examination and anoscopy should be performed to assess the sphincter tone and look - periormed to assess the sphilicler tone and look for secondary causes of pruritus.
+Anal hygiene and dietary habits, fecal soiling, and associated medical conditions should be sought. - C. Examination reveals perianal maceration, erythema, excoriation, and lichenification.
+A digital rectal examination and anoscopy should be performed to assess the sphincter tone and look for secondary causes of pruritus.
 Patients who fail to respond to 3 or 4 weeks of conservative treatment should undergo further investigations such as skin biopsy and sigmoidoscopy or colonoscopy.

-D. Treatment and patient education 1.
-Patients should clean the perianal area with - water following defecation, but avoid soaps and vigorous rubbing.
+D. Treatment and patient education

+- 1. Patients should clean the perianal area with water following defecation, but avoid soaps and vigorous rubbing.
 Following this, the patient should dry the anus with a hair dryer or by patting gently with cotton.
-Between bowel movements a thin cotton pledget dusted with - unscented cornstarch should be placed against the anus.
+Between bowel movements a thin cotton pledget dusted with unscented cornstarch should be placed against the anus.
 A high fiber diet is recommended to regulate bowel movements and absorb excess liquid.
-All foods and beverages that exacerbate - the itching should be eliminated.
-Topical medications are not recommended because they may cause further irritation.
-If used, a bland cream such as zinc oxide or 1% - hydrocortisone cream should be applied sparingly two to three times a day.
+All foods and beverages that exacerbate the itching should be eliminated. - Topical medications are not recommended because they may cause further irritation.
+If used, a bland cream such as zinc oxide or 1% hydrocortisone cream should be applied sparingly two to three times a day. - Diphenhydramine (Benadryl) or hydroxyzine (Vistaril) may relieve the itching and allow the patient to sleep.

-3. Diphenhydramine (Benadryl) or hydroxyzine (Vistaril) may relieve the itching and allow the patient to sleep.
-V. Perianal abscess - A. The anal glands, located in the base of the anal crypts at the level of the dentate line, are the most common source of perianal infection.
-Acute infection causes an abscess, and chronic infection results in a fistula. - history of chronic constipation.
-A tender mass with fluctuant characteristics or induration is apparent on rectal exam.
-C. Management of perianal abscess.
+V. Perianal abscess

+- A. The anal glands, located in the base of the anal crypts at the level of the dentate line, are the most common source of perianal infection.
+Acute infection causes an abscess, and chronic infection results in a fistula. - B. The most common symptoms of perianal abscess are swelling and pain.
+Fevers and chills may occur.
+Perianal abscess is common in diabetic and immunosuppressed patients, and there is often a history of chronic constipation.
+A tender mass with fluctuant characteristics or induration is apparent on rectal exam. - C. Management of perianal abscess.
 Perianal abscesses are treated with incision and drainage using a local anesthetic.
 Large abscesses require regional or general anesthesia.
 A cruciate incision is made close to the anal verge and the corners are excised to create an elliptical opening which promotes drainage.
-An antibiotic, such as Timentin, or Cefotetan, is administered.
+An antibiotic, such as Zosyn, Timentin, or Cefotetan, is administered. - D. About half of patients with anorectal abscesses will develop a fistula tract between the anal glands and the perianal mucosa, known as a fistula-in-ano.
+This complication manifests as either incomplete healing of the drainage site or recurrence.
+Healing of a fistula-in-ano requires a surgical fistulotomy.